Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ### Roles and Permissions

-Microsoft article that describes roles and permissions in Microsoft Sentinel [Roles and permissions in Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/roles).
+Microsoft article that describes roles and permissions in Microsoft Sentinel <a href="https://learn.microsoft.com/en-us/azure/sentinel/roles" target="_blank">Roles and permissions in Microsoft Sentinel</a>

-During installation, permissions are required on the resource group level to use and authorize the playbooks.
-[Microsoft Sentinel Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#microsoft-sentinel-contributor) and [Logic App Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#logic-app-contributor).
+During installation, permissions are required on the resource group level to use and authorize the playbooks. <a href="https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#microsoft-sentinel-contributor" target="_blank">Microsoft Sentinel Contributor</a> and <a href="https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#logic-app-contributor" target="_blank">Logic App Contributor</a>.

-Alternative use [managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) authorization for playbook.
+Alternative use <a href="https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview" target="_blank">managed identity</a> authorization for playbook.
 The user performing the installation needs to have the role of **Owner** or **Role Based Access Control Administrator** on resource group level.

 ### Connectors Authorization
 Each connector need to be authorized after playbook/logic app installation.
 Expand all nodes in the logic app after installation and look for blocks marked with a warning sign.
 Open and authorize all connections.

 Recorded Future requires API keys to communicate with our API.
-To obtain API keys.
-[Start a 30-day free trial of Recorded Future for Microsoft Sentinel from here!](https://go.recordedfuture.com/microsoft-azure-sentinel-free-trial?utm_campaign=&utm_source=microsoft&utm_medium=gta) or visit [Recorded Future Requesting API Tokens](https://support.recordedfuture.com/hc/en-us/articles/4411077373587-Requesting-API-Tokens) (Require Recorded Future Login) and request API token for ```Recorded Future for Microsoft Sentinel``` or/and ```Recorded Future Sandbox for Microsoft Sentinel```.
+To obtain API keys. <a href="https://go.recordedfuture.com/microsoft-azure-sentinel-free-trial?utm_campaign=&utm_source=microsoft&utm_medium=gta" target="_blank">Start a 30-day free trial of Recorded Future for Microsoft Sentinel from here!</a> or visit <a href="https://support.recordedfuture.com/hc/en-us/articles/4411077373587-Requesting-API-Tokens" target="_blank">Recorded Future Requesting API Tokens</a> (Require Recorded Future Login) and request API token for ```Recorded Future for Microsoft Sentinel``` or/and ```Recorded Future Sandbox for Microsoft Sentinel```.

 <details>
 <summary>Expand to see API request form</summary>